Keeping up with Internet news sources

 What is Google Reader?

 Google Reader is an online RSS Reader.
 You tell Google Reader the website that you’re interested in, and it fetches the article headings.
 You can then choose to click on the articles that interest you.
-When finished, click a button that marks them all as “read,” and you can come back and read the next lot when you’re ready.
-You’re not limited to reading every article that’s published on a particular site; if you have an interest in, say, the Sydney Morning Herald, you can subscribe to the entire site or just a subsection that interests you.
+When finished, click a button that marks them all as “read,” you can come back and read the next lot when you’re ready.
+You’re not limited to reading every article published on a particular site; if you have an interest in the Sydney Morning Herald, you can subscribe to the entire site or just a subsection that interests you.

 Sounds good; how do I set it up?

-Once you have a Gmail account, you can then sign into Google Reader.
+Once you have a Gmail account, you can sign into Google Reader.
 There’s a link to Reader at the top of your Gmail Inbox screen, or you can go to the Google homepage, click on More, then click on Reader, and sign in with your new Google account.
 You’ll see a Welcome screen.
 From here, the next step is to add some subscriptions (websites) to your reading list.
 The latest articles from those websites will be automatically fetched every time you log into Reader.

 There are several ways to add subscriptions: